Voice Major - Clemson University Choirs

 Audition Information

-Prospective voice students should prepare two songs of contrasting styles.
-At least one of the selections MUST be a classical folk song, art song or aria.
-Foreign language art songs encouraged.
+Prospective voice students should prepare two vocal solos of contrasting styles.
+At least one of the selections MUST be a classical folk song, art song, or aria.
+Foreign language art songs are encouraged.
 The second can be from a musical.
 Make sure the selections adequately demonstrate musicality, tone quality, and technical abilities.
-In addition to the prepared pieces, students will be asked to sight read a short excerpt.
+Singers are encouraged to memorize their songs.
 For repertoire suggestions, please contact Dr. Lisa Sain Odom at odom@clemson.edu.

 Alumni Stories